Seamonsters-2605/Seamonsters-2605.github.io/docs/robot-sim/index.md

     wpilib.run(MyRobot, physics_enabled=True)
     ```

-- Open the folder with `robot.py` and the 2 other things you added.
-Hold shift and right click, and choose Open Command Prompt here.
+- In the folder with robot.py and the 2 new files, hold shift and right click in an empty space in the window, and choose "Open command window here."
 Then type `python robot.py sim`.